 This project is aimed to investigate the association between exposure to antibiotics in early life and asthma in childhood using data from prospective Canadian Healthy Infant Longitudinal Development (CHILD) study.

-CHILD study was launched in 2008 by Team members as a platform for defining the risk factors for asthma and allergy in children (childstudy.ca).
+CHILD study was launched in 2008 as a platform for defining the risk factors for asthma and allergy in Canadian children (childstudy.ca).
 This fully-recruited, population-based and finely phenotyped birth cohort of 3,495 infants in 4 provinces across Canada provides a unique national resource for transdisciplinary studies requiring longitudinal data on health, genetics, epigenetics and environmental exposures.

 3 ANALYSIS OBJECTIVES